 Yes, it was.

-But, “water levels” also deserves a spot in the differences section since the proportional amount of water flowing over the falls is different between Krka and Plitvice, regardless of the time of year.
+But, “water levels” also deserve a spot in the differences section since the proportional amount of water flowing over the falls is different between Krka and Plitvice, regardless of the time of year.

 So, which spot wins for water density?